 Description: Switches to old DPME implementation of particle mesh Ewald.
 The new code is faster and allows non-orthogonal cells so you probably just want to leave this option turned off.
 If you set cellOrigin to something other than (0,0,0) the energy may differ slightly between the old and new implementations.
+DPME is no longer included in released binaries.

-4.3.6 Full direct parameters
+5.3.6 Full direct parameters